What is the average life insurance payout?

 How much is the average life insurance payout?

 “$618,000,” says Matt Myers, head of customer acquisition at Haven Life.
-That number represents the average purchased face amount of a Haven Life term life insurance policy, which in turn represents the average payout we would expect to pay when claims are made.
+That number represents the average purchased face amount of a Haven Life term life insurance policy, which in turn represents the average payout we would expect to pay when a life insurance claim is made.

 Keep in mind that an average is exactly that — which means that some beneficiaries receive higher life insurance payouts and some beneficiaries receive lower life insurance payouts.
-The life insurance payout your beneficiaries receive is determined by the coverage amount you select when you apply for life insurance.
+The life insurance payout, or death benefit, your beneficiaries receive is determined by the coverage amount you select when you apply for life insurance.

 That’s why it’s important to know how much life insurance coverage you need — which really means asking yourself what kind of life insurance payout you’d like to provide to your loved ones.